opendatakerala/lsg-kerala-data/README.md

 ![OpenStreetMap Kerala Community](img/OSMKerala.png)

-This Snapshot Maintained by OpenStreetMap Kerala Community by Naveen Francis (naveenpf) and Manoj Karingamadathil (manojkmohan).
+This Snapshot Maintained by OpenStreetMap Kerala Community by Naveen Francis (naveenpf), Manoj Karingamadathil (manojkmohan) and Ark Arjun(arkArjun).
 OSM Kerala Community Thanking Heinz Vieth (Heinz_V) for the voluntary effort to make the admin level = 8 layers of Kerala

 In this repo, the vector data avalibale in geojson, kml and shape file format.
 We are making this as a pre-release.
 If any mistakes-error found fix it in www.OpenStreetMap.in and report a issues here in repo.